 It was the way that old man looked at me: he knew.

-I took his advice to heart and I used it so often when I found myself falling back into that dark place with the demon; or during the times when I struggled to clear my head of the thoughts that polluted it; I would remind myself that I was wasting what I had today, and it may be the last day to enjoy my life with Rich.
+I took his advice to heart and I used it so often when I found myself falling back into that dark place with the demon; or during the times when I struggled to clear my head of the thoughts that polluted it; I would remind myself that I was wasting what I had today, and it may be the last day to enjoy my life with Danny.

 I have continued to use that advice in my life every day in so many situations.